House of doors - exploring WHAT EQUITABLE PUBLIC LIFE & SPACE LOOKS LIKE

-House of Doors is an immersive, architectural installation that reworks public spaces to create a space where all are welcome.
+House of Doors is an immersive, architectural intervention that reworks public spaces TO CREATE a DEDICATED PLACE TO reimagine our built environment as one designed for all.

-together, we examine the inequalities that persist in society and propose designs for a more equitable society that allows space for all to thrive.
+TOGETHER, WE examine the inequalities that persist IN SOCIETY, and propose designs for more equitable PUBLIC LIFE, that ENABLE neW ways of being together WHERE all CAN thrive.

-Established in 2015, with a take-over weekend of UCL’s Main Quad, House of Doors has created a space for people to come together and reimagine our built environment as one designed for all, that allows for new, more equitable ways of being together.
-Since its launch, House of Doors has toured the UK and has travelled to Finland, Sweden and Denmark.
+Established in 2015, with a take-over weekend of UCL’s Main Quad, House of Doors has BEEN installed IN UK PARLIAMENT, toured the UK, and has TRAVELLED to Finland, Sweden and Denmark.

 THE PAVED DOOR